You know you’re a pediatric nurse when…

 It’s easy to pick a pediatrics nurse out of a crowd – just look for the Elmo strapped to their stethoscope and the SpongeBob characters covering their scrubs.

 It takes a specific personality type to work with small children, and it takes a certain combination of caring and strength to care for sick children.

-I was intently observing my pediatric nurse coworkers one day at work and gathered a short list in my head of what characteristics pediatric nurses display on a daily basis.
+I was intently observing my pediatric nurse coworkers one day at work and gathered a short list of what characteristics pediatric nurses display on a daily basis.

 You know you are a pediatric nurse when:

 - Stains in hues of white, off white, yellow, seedy yellow, and of course, various shades of brown brightly adorn your scrubs.
 And subsequently, you have mastered the creation of the perfect stain remover substance that works best on partially digested formula-based stains.